“ a simple guide for numbnuts* who hashtag incorrectly ”

 Understanding The Hashtag

-4: no spaces - make sure there are no spaces in the words preceding the hashtag or punctuation, as it will break the link.
+4: NO SPACES OR PUNCTUATION - make sure there are no spaces in the words preceding the hashtag or punctuation, as it will break the link.